Welcome to 2020! We hope you have all had a wonderful break over Christmas and have made lots of wonderful family memories.

 Class DoJo is the most effective means of communication between us and I urge you, if you have not already, to connect to this as soon as possible.
 I am also happy to meet face to face as and when required.
 I am sure you can appreciate that my schedule afterschool is very busy therefore I ask that these meetings be prearranged via Dojo Messenger or through the school office.

-Half Term: Monday 21st to Friday 25th October 2019
+Half Term: Monday 17th to Friday 21st February 2020

-Last Day of Term: Wednesday 18th December 2019
+Last Day of Term: Wednesday 1st April 2020